diegargon/monnet-core/monnet_agent/README.md

 ## Install Monnet Agent Linux (systemd)

-Using the UI or Ansible is the easiest and fastest way.
+Using the UI/Ansible is the easiest and fastest way.

+Python: The automatic process will install on the hosts some deps: psutils.

-For manual installation, check the Ansible playbook `install-agent-systemd`.
+For manual installation, check the Ansible playbook `playbooks/install-monnet-agent-systemd`.

-## Payload Structure Documentation
+## Payload Structure Documentation (probably outdated)

 ```
 {